 Most monuments, museums, and attractions, as well as some shops, will be closed; restaurants will tend to be open in the evening at least.

-One lovely thing about May Day in Greece -- it also usually marks the beginning of really beautiful weather in Greece and the Greek islands.
+One lovely thing about May Day in Greece is that it also usually marks the beginning of really beautiful weather in Greece and the Greek islands.
 The waters are warming up, flowers are blooming, crowds are light, and prices are still low.

 Is May Day always on May First?